December 05, 2022

 In a competitive labor market, all these things mentioned above shape the company's image in the eyes of potential candidates and significantly help attract the attention of those looking for a premium overall hiring experience.

-Alternative data for talent acquisition
+Public web data for talent acquisition

 Data is now at the core of all the talent acquisition trends discussed in this article.
 Companies rely on various information points to accelerate their recruitment practices, evaluate applications, predict future trends and extract insights about the candidate's overall potential.
 With the right tools, the process also becomes more cost-effective.